On subvarieties of singular quotients of bounded domains: Introduction

 $\bullet$ \S\!~\ref{orbifold}.
 Let $V \subset X = \quotient{\Gamma}{\Omega}$, and let $\widehat{X} \longrightarrow X$ and $\widehat{V} \longrightarrow V$ be adequate log resolutions.
 The main result of this section is the comparison result between $\Delta_{\widehat{V}}$ and $\Delta_{\widehat{X}}$ given by Proposition~\ref{propeffective}.

 $\bullet$ \S\!~\ref{criterion}.
-In the case where $\Omega$ is a bounded domain, we give a uniform bound from below for the curvature of the Bergman metric of subvarieties of $\Omega$, cf. Lemma~\ref{lemcontcurvfin}.
+In the case where $\Omega$ is a bounded domain, we give a uniform bound from below for the curvature of the Bergman metric of subvarieties of $\Omega$, cf. Proposition~\ref{lemcontcurvfin}.
 We apply this estimate to derive a lower bound of a natural singular metric with positive curvature on $K_{\widehat V}+\Delta_{\widehat V}$ in a very general setting, cf. Theorem \ref{thmsingmetric}.
-Finally, we go back to the compact case and spell out a criterion for $X$ to satisfy the Green-Griffiths-Lang conjecture, cf. Theorem \ref{thm4}.
+Finally, we go back to the compact case and spell out a criterion for $X$ to satisfy the Green--Griffiths--Lang conjecture, cf. Theorem \ref{thm4}.